Facts and Opinions

-Of all of the comprehension skills, I have found that teaching fact and opinion is relatively less challenging for young readers.
-Maybe it’s because 2nd graders especially have a lot of opinions?
+Out of all of the comprehension skills, I have found that teaching facts and opinions is relatively less challenging for young readers.
+Maybe it’s because 2nd graders especially have a lot of opinions.
 Ha!
 I am excited to share with you today some books and lesson ideas for teaching this skill!

 Just as explicit and consistent phonics instruction is highly effective, so is keeping consistency with your reading comprehension lessons.
 Having the same set of materials for each skill is so helpful!

 We always introduce a new skill whole group with a mentor text and a mini-lesson.
 Then, we apply what we learned throughout the week to new texts, guided reading books, and independent reading (all 3 if the stars align perfectly).

 The four books I chose for teaching Fact and Opinion include:

 I start by introducing the skill with a reference poster.
 You could make your own anchor chart, too.
 I like having the reference poster handy and ready to go.
 I print and laminate my lesson plan and keep that inside the comprehension kit, too!

 Since we will be interacting with the mini-lesson materials, students take ownership of the materials which makes them more likely to actually reference them.

 by Deb Bird for introducing opinions.
 I find that even though my students can easily share their opinions, they need extra practice with expressing their opinions, especially varying their language.
 This Map Your Thinking graphic organizer shares different alternatives to “I think…”